redis/node-redis/CONTRIBUTING.md

 To run the tests, run `npm install` to install dependencies, then run `npm run build:tests-tools && npm test`.

-Note that the test suite assumes that [`docker`](https://www.docker.com/) is installed in your environment.
+Note that the test suite assumes that [`docker`](https://www.docker.com/) is installed in your environment and you're running linux.

 ### Submitting Code for Review